dropocol/guidekit/README.md

 ## Introduction

-GuideKit is a powerful knowledge base platform built with notion that allows users to create, manage, and share knowledge bases with ease.
+GuideKit is a powerful knowledge base platform built with notion that allows users to create, manage, and share knowledge bases with your customers.

 ## Features

 - Analytics.
+- Custom domain support
 - Notion template for content management
-- Custom domain support
 - Article management with nested collections and subcollections

 ## Tech Stack